magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 As a merchant, you must register your external application as an Integration with the Magento Instance.
 Integration can be registered in the Magento admin (System > Extensions > Integrations).

-An Integration contains details like the endpoint that receives Oauth credentials and list of APIs to which access is requested.
+An integration contains details like the endpoint that receives Oauth credentials and list of APIs to which access is requested.
+See [Create an integration]({{ gdeurl }}/howdoi/webapi/integration.html) for information about configuring an integration

 <h2 id="http-post">HTTP POST with OAuth credentials</h2>